 - If you’re looking for a dog that will reward your love with a lifetime of devotion, this is the dog for you!
-Scotties are known for becoming fiercely attached to the select few people they bond with.
+Scotties are known for becoming fiercely attached to their owners.

 - Scotties shed little to none.

-- Scotties make great watch dogs, family pets, and companions—the total package (Not to mention they’re quite handsome)!
+- Scotties make great watch dogs, family pets, and companions—the total package.

-- Because of their spirited nature they require regular exercise.
+- Their spirited nature they require regular exercise.
 They should always be walked on a leash, as their chase instinct is strong.